SumiSastri/music-manager/client/README.md

 **Using Fetch API and Internet Explorer**

 Fetch is inbuilt but for Internet explorer needs the package `whatwg-fetch`, it is a polfill and to make this work on Internet Explorer import it in `index.js` above the react imports `import "whatwg-fetch"`

+**Using React-Hooks**

+Instead of class components, we are using the `useState` for local data storage and `useEffect` for back-end API calls.

+The two stateful components are the main ArticlePage - state is then destructured and passed as props to parent components.
+The parent components use state to set functions and the components are rendered with their props in the child component.
+The child component in the props references state and the props to render.